Extreme Rules (2012): Preliminary matches

-In the fourth match, a 2-out-of-3 falls match for the World Heavyweight Championship was contested in which Sheamus defended his title against Daniel Bryan.
+In the fourth match, Sheamus defended the World Heavyweight Championship against Daniel Bryan in a two out of three falls match.
 Sheamus held the early advantage, putting Bryan in a Texas Cloverleaf and countering Bryan's flying knee off the apron by catching and tackling Bryan back-first into the barricade.
 Bryan then began to target Sheamus' left arm and shoulder with a hammerlock, and he repeatedly went for the "Yes" Lock, but Sheamus was able to shake him off.
 Bryan then sent Sheamus shoulder-first into the corner ring post, and continued to ram Sheamus into the ring post shoulder-first while outside the ring.
 Back in the ring, Bryan repeatedly kicked Sheamus' left arm while it was in the ropes and refused to stop at the referee's five count.
 The referee disqualified Bryan and awarded the first fall to Sheamus.
 Bryan, who intentionally disqualified himself to hurt Sheamus, immediately rushed to put the "Yes!"
 Lock on Sheamus, targeting the injured arm as soon the match was restarted.
 Sheamus soon passed out due to the "Yes!"
 Lock and the referee awarded the second fall to Bryan.
 WWE officials then tended to a dazed Sheamus, who insisted that he could continue the match, as Bryan started shouting "Yes!", prompting his fans to chant with him and his detractors in the crowd to yell "No!".
 When the match restarted, Bryan rushed Sheamus in the corner, but Sheamus responded with a Brogue Kick.
 Sheamus was slow to cover Bryan, and Bryan kicked out at two.
 Bryan then peppered Sheamus with kicks, and a kick to Sheamus' head got a two count.
 However, Bryan missed a diving headbutt and a corner dropkick, allowing Sheamus to make a comeback with double axe handles and an Irish Curse backbreaker.
 Sheamus finished Bryan off with a Brogue Kick to score a pinfall and win 2 falls to 1.
 With this victory, Sheamus retained his World Heavyweight Championship.

-The fifth match featured Ryback (the former Skip Sheffield from WWE NXT who recently debuted with this gimmick earlier in the month) against Aaron Relic and Jay Hatton, two local competitors, in a 2-on-1 Handicap match.
+The fifth match featured Ryback (the former Skip Sheffield from WWE NXT who recently debuted with this gimmick earlier in the month) against Aaron Relic and Jay Hatton, two local competitors, in a 2-on-1 handicap match.
 Ryback performed a powerslam on Hatton, then a clothesline and a stunner on Relic.
 Ryback then delivered his finisher on Hatton and pinned both opponents at the same time for the dominant victory.